walkerRnD/codebuff/npm-app/knowledge.md

 ### Auto-Git Feature

-- Use the `--auto-git` flag when running Manicode to automatically stage all changes before applying new changes from user input.
+- Use the `--auto-git` flag when running Codebuff to automatically stage all changes before applying new changes from user input.
 - Implement git operations using `execSync` from the `child_process` module for synchronous execution.
 - Provide visual feedback (green text) when changes are staged.